AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Create a VPC** has a new enhancement that allows you to specify "Aviatrix Transit VPC" as an option.
 This is the best practice for deploying the Next Gen Transit Network, as it creates sufficient number of subnet and route tables.
 To create, go to Useful Tools -> Create a VPC, select the option "Aviatrix Transit VPC".

-- **AWS Transit Gateway Audit** is a new function for  AWS Transit Gateway Orchestrator that monitors and alerts an out of band change to AWS Transit Gateway (TGW) related resource, such as route table, route entry, route propagation attribute, VPC attachment and detachment.
+- **AWS Transit Gateway Audit** is a new function for  AWS Transit Gateway Orchestrator that monitors and alerts any out of band changes to AWS Transit Gateway (TGW) related resource, such as route table, route entry, route propagation attribute, VPC attachment and detachment.
 The out of band change refers to any configuration change that is not initiated from the Aviatrix Controller.
 To enable, go to the Controller console, TGW Orchestrator -> Audit turn on the auditing capability for each Transit Gateway.

 - **Display and Download Audit Log** displays on the Aviatrix Controller console who and when accessed the Aviatrix Controller and what commands have been issued.
 To display audit log, go to Troubleshoot -> Logs -> Display Audit.
 To filter, type in the search panel and click Display Audit again.
 To download the log file, click Download Audit.
 Note all logs are also stored in the syslog that you can export to external log services.

-- **Splunk Integration Enhancement** allows you to customize Splunk index for inputs.conf for improved later analysis.
+- **Splunk Integration Enhancement** allows you to customize Splunk index for inputs.conf improving  log analysis visibility.

+- **Gateway Certificate Import** allows you to import third party signed certificate into Aviatrix gateways.
+To import, go to Settings -> Advanced -> Security -> IMPORT CERTIFICATE WITH KEY.
+Select the gateway, upload the CA Certificate and click OK.